Hydro Jetting vs. Snaking for the Best Drain Cleaning Experience

 Tools of the Trade: Plumber’s Snakes

-A plumber’s snake is a popular tool for clog removal which uses a long rod with a coil at one end to break clogs apart inside of your sewer line.
+A plumber’s snake is a popular tool for clearing blocked drains which uses a long rod with a coil at one end to break clogs apart inside of your sewer line.
 The snake, or auger, is a metal rod with a wire inside to make it flexible.
 One end is equipped with a hand crank, which pushes the end with the coil into your pipes and turns it, breaking apart anything which gets in the way.

-Plumber’s snakes are ideal tools for clog removal because they are a cheap method of solving your clog issue.
+Plumber’s snakes are ideal tools for removing blockages because they are a cheap but effective method of solving the issue.
 They are also ‘gentle’ on your pipes in that they won’t cause damage to your plumbing system if your pipes are old and worn-out.

-However, because they are a ‘gentler’ form of clog removal plumber’s snakes are not ideal for removing tree roots which may have infiltrated your pipes, since the coil may not be robust enough to break the roots apart.
+However, because they are a ‘gentler’ form of drain clearing plumber’s snakes are not ideal for removing tree roots which may have infiltrated your pipes, since the coil may not be robust enough to break the roots apart.

 Hydro jetting: The Professional Solution

 Hydro-jetting is a professional plumbing technique which involves using equipment to spray water at a high pressure, sometimes up to 4,000 psi, into your pipes.
-The intense pressure caused by the spraying water can scrape away years of caked-on debris, including grease, grime, food particles, and even tree roots.
+The intense pressure caused by the spraying water can scrape away years of caked-on debris, including grease, grime, food particles, and even tree roots in blocked stormwater drains.

 However, hydro jetting is not suitable for homes with older pipes, since the pressure from the water may damage the fragile parts of your sewer line, leading to leaks and other issues.